mlswg/mls-extensions/draft-ietf-mls-extensions.md

-MLS clients SHOULD NOT add an MLS client to an MLS group with `content_media_types` in its GroupContext unless the MLS client advertises it can support all of the required MediaTypes.
+MLS clients SHOULD NOT add an MLS client to an MLS group with `content_media_types` in its GroupContext unless the MLS client advertises it can support all the required MediaTypes.
 As an exception, a client could be preconfigured to know that certain clients support the required types.
 Likewise, an MLS client is already forbidden from issuing or committing a GroupContextExtensions Proposal which introduces